Homological aspects of branching laws: What does the restriction really looks like!

 \begin{remark} We assumed $\pi$ in Proposition \ref{gln} to be generic as otherwise the assertion in the Proposition \ref{gln} will become empty, i.e., $\pi|_{\GL_n(F)} [M,\rho]$ will be zero if $\pi$ is nongeneric.
-However, in Proposition \ref{son} we do not assume that $\pi$ is generic.
-Neither of the two propositions require $\pi$ to be irreducible, and in Proposition \ref{son} we do not require the inducing data for $\pi$ to be irreducible. \end{remark}
+However, in Proposition \ref{son} we do not assume that $\pi$ is generic. \end{remark}